 Usually, people who have developed an unhealthy relationship with alcohol are either running away from something or running towards something.
 Either way, they’re not happy with where they’re at right now or who they are right now.

 Often, people report that they can stop drinking without too many traumatic effects.
-It’s the staying stopped that’s the biggest challenge.
-At some point, after the initial wave of motivation and determination has crashed, some people find themselves reaching for alcohol as if they’re on automatic.
-It seems like the easiest route to take when the road gets tricky or steep.
+It’s the staying stopped that can be the biggest challenge.
+At some point, after the initial wave of motivation, enthusiasm and determination for a new sober lifestyle has crashed and doubt has crept in, some people find themselves reaching back for alcohol again as if they’re on automatic.
+It can seem like the easiest route to take when the road gets tricky or steep.

 This is because drinking has become an unconsciously embedded pattern of behaviour.
 The unconscious part of our minds is responsible for 90% of our thoughts, feelings and behaviours.
 We’re only really consciously choosing what to do, how to think and behave about 10% of the time.
 So, it’s no surprise that when we’re not paying attention, the unconscious part of us takes over and reverts to familiar patterns.